 In addition to the feedback you’ll collect, there’s another important reason to embrace your haters online.

-This reason is that all interaction with your content is good interaction, because social media platforms (and Google) love engagement.
+The reason is that all interaction with your content is good interaction, because social media platforms (and Google) love engagement.

 Their algorithms heavily favor it as a way of gauging end-user interest.
 After all, humans are a social species and we like to be part of group interactions.
 In fact, we can’t resist it.